-University of Huddersfield Repository Power, Jess Integration Of Performance Materials Into The Clothing Curriculum Original Citation Power, Jess (2015) Integration Of Performance Materials Into The Clothing Curriculum.
-In: Global Textile Congress, 13th-15th February 2015, Bangkok, Thailand.
-This version is available at http://eprints.hud.ac.uk/id/eprint/23502/ The University Repository is a digital collection of the research output of the University, available on Open Access.
+University of Huddersfield Repository Power, Jess A New Methodology for the Integration of Performance Materials into the Clothing Curriculum Original Citation Power, Jess (2014) A New Methodology for the Integration of Performance Materials into the Clothing Curriculum.
+In: Proceedings of The 89th Textile Institute World Conference.
+TIWC 2014.
+The Textile Institute, Wuhan, China, pp. 538-543.
+ISBN 9781510840782 This version is available at http://eprints.hud.ac.uk/id/eprint/22411/ The University Repository is a digital collection of the research output of the University, available on Open Access.
 Copyright and Moral Rights for the items on this site are retained by the individual author and/or other copyright owners.
 Users may access full items free of charge; copies of full text items generally can be reproduced, displayed or performed and given to third parties in any format or medium for personal research or study, educational or not-for-profit purposes without prior permission or charge, provided: - The authors, title and full bibliographic details is credited in any copy; - A hyperlink and/or URL is included for the original metadata page; and - The content is not changed in any way.